-You will get an extra in-depth course on Work Breakdown Structure (WBS).
-It is a cornerstone tool in scope management and project management in general.
+You'll learn about the Work Breakdown Structure (WBS).
+It's a cornerstone tool in scope management and project management in general.

 This additional training will help you during the initial years as a PM.
 WBS helps you to structure the work.

 You'll be able to use the tool with your team members.
 It will help you build rapport with them and get their support.
 Yes, it has many benefits.